Master of Science in Accounting

 Alumni Profiles

 Our MSA students pursue competitive and exciting accounting opportunities in their fields after graduating.
-Their experiences at Maryland Smith help them to expand their network, solidify their career goals and prepare them to perform their job responsibilities a step above the rest.
+Their experiences at UMD Smith help them to expand their network, solidify their career goals and prepare them to perform their job responsibilities a step above the rest.

 “In undergrad, a lot of businesses were looking for accountants and other business-related majors.
 I also felt business fields provided more opportunities for me to interact with people compared to public health, which is more research based.
 If you’re worried about the transition from a non-business undergraduate degree to a business master’s degree, it can be done.”

-Margaret Chen, MSA ’20
+MSA ’20

 Pursuing a degree in accounting was more investigative than I thought.
 One thing I thought would deter me from the program was the math aspect, but once I got there, everyone was so willing to teach me knowing that I didn’t have a background in accounting.